zhutengjie/Ref-MC2-Code/README.md

 # Data

 In our material learning code, we provide our two sample geometries under the geo folder.
 One is **materials** in [NeRF synthetic dataset](https://drive.google.com/uc?export=download&id=18JxhpWD-4ZmuFKLzKlAw-w5PpzZxXOcG), and the other is **coral** in the [NeRO](https://github.com/liuyuan-pal/NeRO?tab=readme-ov-file) dataset.
-We have converted the format of the NeRO real dataset into (.**json**) format, which will come soon.
+We have converted the format of the NeRO real dataset into (.**json**) format, the code for converting format will also be provided later.

 Please download the data set and organize it as follows：